 Sasakawa USA is committed to engaging with Congressional members and staff to promote a greater understanding of the U.S.-Japan relationship.
 With this goal in mind, since 2014 Sasakawa USA has partnered with the Sasakawa Peace Foundation to support programs run by the Congressional Study Group on Japan (CSGJ), an independent, non-partisan, and non-advocacy organization that promotes legislative exchange between the U.S. Congress and Japanese Diet.

 The Congressional Program on U.S.-Japan Relations and the Indo-Pacific is a bipartisan educational certificate program that aims to equip Congressional staffers with greater knowledge of U.S.-Asia policy in order to better understand America’s role in and engagement with this dynamic region and the policy implications that will directly engage Congress.
-The program consists of a series of ten, 90-minute, discussions on Capitol Hill.
+The program consists of a series of seven, 75-minute, discussions on Capitol Hill.

 Japan Alumni Program